Phase 1: Information Gathering

 The design process that follows develops the plan that can achieve the big vision in a way that fits harmoniously and gently with the existing landscape.

 Working from the information gathered in Phase 1, the conceptual design stage focuses on putting preliminary ideas on paper.

-Depending on the nature of the project we may decide to focus on creating one conceptual plan or widen the perspective and create multiple plans, illustrating the different potential approaches that could be taken.
+Depending on the nature of the project we may decide to focus on creating one conceptual plan or create multiple plans, illustrating the different potential approaches that could be taken.
 The conceptual plan is about illustrating the broad brush strokes - where paths will move, where key planting areas will be located, and how the garden will roughly be arranged.
-Preliminary palette documents will illustrate the potential planting aesthetics and colour schemes of the garden, while other documents will illustrate the complementary features of the garden, including built features, furniture, sculpture, lighting etc. Again, depending on the nature of the project this phase may be quick, or may take time if multiple ideas need to be explored.
-This is the most iterative phase of the design process as ongoing conversations with the client can bring new ideas to the table.
-Only when a conceptual plan is finally settled on does the process move on to Phase 3.
+Preliminary palette documents will illustrate the planting aesthetic, seasonal dynamics, and colour schemes of the garden, while other documents will illustrate the supporting components including built features, site furniture, sculpture, lighting etc. Conceptual design is the most iterative phase of the design process as ongoing conversations and site visits bring new ideas to the table.
+Only when a conceptual plan is finally settled on does the process move to Phase 3.

 Phase 3: Final Design

 After a preferred conceptual plan is chosen, the focus shifts to creating a polished final landscape plan and a cost estimate for its implementation.